emqx/emqx-docs/en_US/access-control/authz/authz.md

 * `${password}`: It will be replaced with the password at runtime.
 The password comes from the `Password` field in the `CONNECT` packet.
 * `${peerhost}`: It will be replaced with the client's IP address at runtime.
 EMQX supports [Proxy Protocol](http://www.haproxy.org/download/1.8/doc/proxy-protocol.txt), that is, even if EMQX is deployed behind some TCP proxy or load balancer, users can still use this placeholder to get the real IP address.
 * `${cert_subject}`:  It will be replaced by the subject of the client's TLS certificate at runtime, only applicable to TLS connections.
-* `${cert_common_name}: It will be replaced by the Common Name of the client's TLS certificate at runtime, only applicable to TLS connections.
+* `${cert_common_name}`: It will be replaced by the Common Name of the client's TLS certificate at runtime, only applicable to TLS connections.

 #### Topic placeholders